Mauritania - Corporate Loan to Societe Nationale Industrielle et Miniere (SNIM) (AFDB-P-MR-B00-007)

 If provided by the financial institution, the Early Warning System Team writes a short summary describing the purported development objective of the project and project components.
 Review the complete project documentation for a detailed description.

-According to the bank provided information, the project aims to double the railroad's nominal capacity, through: i) the acquisition of additional rolling stock, ii) the construction of maintenance facilities and the acquisition of related equipment, iii) the construction of additional sidings and iv) the construction of additional tracks, including station tracks, connections to maintenance sites and production sites.
+As stated by the AfDB, the project aims to double the railroad's nominal capacity, through: i) the acquisition of additional rolling stock, ii) the construction of maintenance facilities and the acquisition of related equipment, iii) the construction of additional sidings and iv) the construction of additional tracks, including station tracks, connections to maintenance sites and production sites.
 In addition, the project includes the installation of a photovoltaic solar power plant.
 The project also includes the installation of a 12 MW photovoltaic solar power plant.
 Finally, the Bank will provide SNIM with technical assistance for climate change risk assessment (CCRA), to help it prepare for the impact of climate change.

-Government benefits.
 The project is expected to generate additional revenue, mainly in dividends for the Mauritanian government.
 Indeed, this logistical expansion capacity project will increase the volume of transported iron ore by SNIM through the additional iron ore produced by SNIM, directly and indirectly via partnerships with other companies.
 This is expected to impact its profits first and then its dividends.
 The incremental government revenues because of the project are estimated to be significant over the project life time.
 Household benefits.
 The project is expected to create jobs during both the construction and the operation and maintenance phases.
 It is expected to generate 5 full-time equivalent (FTE) jobs during the construction phase and 300 FTE jobs during the operation phases of the constructed maintenance facility, which correspond to a total of 305 FTE jobs to be created over the assessment period, 10% of these jobs will be for woman.
 Private sector development.
-The Project will allow
+The Project will allow SNIM to increase the efficiency of its logistics operations via economies of scale and efficiency gains, through the addition of larger wagons and newer locomotives, resulting in an approximate 10% fuel efficiency gain.
+It is expected that the Project will improve the competitiveness of SNIM further cementing its position as investors can tap into Mauritania’s mining sector, especially with proper risk management and sustainable approaches

 Investment Description